-Variable name Definition Unit Type of data Country Country String ContinuousSoilCover Maintaining crop residue or vegetative (crop) cover on the field to protect the soil against erosion and retain soil moisture String ControlledMachineryTraffic Controlled traffic on cultivated fields reduces the area of the field that is used for driving farm machinery on by sticking to certain travelling lines or paths (i.e. controlling exactly when and where traffic moves in-field).
-Soils are damaged by heavy or repeated agricultural machinery passes String on the land.
-Controlled farm traffic helps in preventing soil being compacted on a larger area of the field and as such improves the water holding capacity of the soil CropRotation Growing different crops sequentially on the same field during different seasons and years String MinimumOrNoSoilDisturbance Implementing minimum or no tillage practices to reduce soil disturbance, beneficial for improving soil fertility and structure String SoilNutrient Management Optimizing soil nutrient management through active management of soil carbon and soil organic matter levels, including optimal application of organic and inorganic fertilizers in the right quantities, at the right time, and at the right place.
+Variable name Definition Unit Type of data Country Country String ContinuousSoilCover Maintaining crop residue or vegetative (crop) cover on the field to protect the soil against erosion and retain soil moisture String ControlledMachineryTraffic Controlled traffic on cultivated fields reduces the area of the field that is used for driving farm machinery by sticking to certain traveling lines or paths (i.e. controlling exactly when and where traffic moves in-field).
+Soils are damaged by heavy String or repeated agricultural machinery passes on the land.
+Controlled farm traffic helps in preventing soil from being compacted on a larger area of the field and as such improves the water holding capacity of the soil CropRotation Growing different crops sequentially on the same field during different seasons and years String MinimumOrNoSoilDisturbance Implementing minimum or no-tillage practices to reduce soil disturbance, beneficial for improving soil fertility and structure String SoilNutrient Management Optimizing soil nutrient management through active management of soil carbon and soil organic matter levels, including optimal application of organic and inorganic fertilizers in the right quantities, at the right time, and the right place.
 This entails linking soil, crop, weather, and hydrologic factors with cultural, irrigation, and conservation practices String WaterUse Management The management of water resources on farm can help increase crop production, prevent soil erosion, and avoid salinization.
 This may include the adoption of approaches such as: Advice to farmers on soil and water management to allow for improved water retaining/holding capacity of the soil and/or for better irrigation management, e.g. when to apply irrigation and in what amount; Provision of tools/services to farmers for better soil and water management, for example diagnostic tools String OtherSoilConservation Practices Other practices include the implementation of farming practices that support ecosystem resilience and soil fertility.
-This would include integrated farm management practices, agriculture inputs (e.g. seeds, fertilizers, and crop protection), farm diagnostic, management tools or training activities related to the above mentioned practices String
+This would include integrated farm management practices, agriculture inputs (e.g. seeds, fertilizers, and crop protection), farm diagnostic, management tools or training String activities related to the above-mentioned practices ImplementedHectares Hectares of land on which good soil management practices were introduced Hectares Numeric BenefitedHectares Hectares of farmland that benefit from the positive change brought in by implementation of good soil management practices Hectares Numeric CarbonBenefits The total annual mitigation potential of soil (implemented) hectares Tons CO2e/year Numeric Reporting Year Syngenta's non-financial indicator reporting period is October to September Categorical Notice Categorical